CodeCaster28/ManorFGDParser/FGDManager/bin/Debug/output/func_pushable/entity.md

 </div>
 <div class="entityentry" markdown="1">
 <span style="color:#9fc5e8;"><b>Name</b></span> <kbd  class="tooltip" data-tooltip="target_source">targetname</kbd> :
 Set name of {{ entname }} so other entities can trigger it.
+By default pushables can be moved around when holding +use key and directional key.
+If button (like func_button) that can be pressed with +use input have pushable as it's target, the pushable can be moved in a same way as if player was using +use key on pushable itself.
+This allows to move pushables remotely by using +use and directional keys on button.
+Can be kill-targeted.
 </div>
 <div class="entityentry" markdown="1">
 <span style="color:#9fc5e8;"><b>Target</b></span> <kbd  class="tooltip" data-tooltip="target_destination">target</kbd> :
-Name of entity to trigger (fire).
-Which function relates to it depends on the respective entity.
-Most will just trigger their target, while others will perform actions on their target or use it as a reference for other activities.
-Often, multiple entities by the same name may be targeted.
-Most entities need no target, but having one is essential for most logic entities and basic trigger-systems.
+Entity to trigger when {{ entname }} breaks.
+Trigger use-type is 'Toggle'.
 </div>
 <div class="entityentry" markdown="1">
 <span style="color:#9fc5e8;"><b>Delay Before Trigger</b></span> <kbd  class="tooltip" data-tooltip="string">delay</kbd> :